deivid-rodriguez/byebug/README.md

 * Tracking: Keeping track of the different values of your variables or the different lines executed by your program.

+## For enterprise

+Byebug for enterprise is available via the Tidelift Subscription.
+[Learn more][Tidelift for enterprise].

 ## Build Status

 Linux ![](https://github.com/deivid-rodriguez/byebug/workflows/build/badge.svg)